Bili-Sakura/GISLab-Short-Term-Course/docs/keynote.md

 [14] R. Gupta et al., ‘xBD: A Dataset for Assessing Building Damage from Satellite Imagery’. arXiv, Nov.
 21, 2019.

 [15] J. Ho, A. Jain, and P. Abbeel, ‘Denoising Diffusion Probabilistic Models’, in Advances in Neural Information Processing Systems, Curran Associates, Inc., 2020, pp. 6840–6851.

+[16] L. Zhang, A. Rao, and M. Agrawala, ‘Adding Conditional Control to Text-to-Image Diffusion Models’, in 2023 IEEE/CVF International Conference on Computer Vision (ICCV), Oct.
+2023, pp. 3813–3824..

+[17] R. Rombach, A. Blattmann, D. Lorenz, P. Esser, and B. Ommer, ‘High-Resolution Image Synthesis With Latent Diffusion Models’, presented at the Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2022, pp. 10684–10695.

+[18] B. Zhou, H. Zhao, X. Puig, S. Fidler, A. Barriuso, and A. Torralba, ‘Scene Parsing Through ADE20K Dataset’, presented at the Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 2017, pp. 633–641.

+[19] T. Li, Y. Tian, H. Li, M. Deng, and K. He, ‘Autoregressive Image Generation without Vector Quantization’.
+Jun.
+17, 2024.